Mark A. Bloom

 - Counseling a Major League Baseball team in connection with the design and construction of a new stadium, including various construction agreements;

 - Representing a major contractor in connection with claims arising out substantial upgrades to subway lines in the City of New York;

 - Advising a hospital system in connection with the design and construction agreements for the expansion and modernization of its health care facilities;

 - Representing the owner and operator of a new ethanol plant in its dispute with the design-build contractor over design defects, defective workmanship, and cost overruns;

 - Advising a food manufacturer in connection with the design and construction agreements for a new manufacturing plant in the Midwest, and expansion of an office and warehouse facility in the Northeast;

 - Representing a major owner/developer, who was building a $60 million multi-tenant mall in the New York metropolitan area, against the general contractor and its surety;

-- Advising one of the largest mall developers in the Northeast in construction and design defects litigation against the design-build contractor and its surety; and
+- Advising one of the largest mall developers in the Northeast in construction and design defects litigation against the design-build contractor and its surety.

-In his franchise and distribution practice, Mark regularly advices clients on franchising issues, including:
+In his franchise and distribution practice, Mark has advised clients on franchising issues, including:

 - The franchisor of corporate training programs throughout the United States and internationally in various transactional and litigations matters involving termination issues, unfair competition, breaches of contract, and intellectual property;